 French university libraries, as well as public libraries, close early in the evening.
-Therefore, libraries are not available as places where you can study for long hours.
+Therefore, libraries are not available as places where you can study late.
 The Université library catalog is available on the internet (https://catalogue.univ-amu.fr/).
-You may want to use the public library (Cité du Livre) where you can check out books, tapes and videos without charge.
+You may want to use the public library (Cité du Livre) where you can check out items without charge.